Vintage Lego Minifigures from Classic Lego Sets

 The Lego space program sent intrepid voyagers into the cosmos with little more than a visorless helmet, a jetpack and an ambiguous tool that may have been a weapon but more often than not was depicted as some kind of torch or signaling device.

-The classic red spaceman on the right (pictured with said tool) came with the Galaxy Explorer (497) set released in 1979.
+The classic red spaceman above (pictured with said tool) came with the Galaxy Explorer (497) set released in 1979.
 This was by far the coolest of the early Lego space vehicles.
 It had a cockpit where several spacemen could pilot the craft, and a docking port in the rear where a small rover could be stored.

 The set came with two red and two white space guys.
 The same spacemen were manufactured in other colors such as blue, black and gold in later years.